-Located in the Garlic Capital of the world (isn't that scary enough already?), the gardens are home to numerous Halloween events this season.
+Located in the Garlic Capital of the world (isn't that scary enough already?), the Gilroy Gardens are home to numerous Halloween events this season.
 These include a classic Halloween night with story telling, trick or treating, spookified rides, and more.

 During the day, there are special programs with scarecrows, mazes and more.
 Kids 12 and under get their own goodie bag.
 Lastly, the petting zoo has been scarified snakes, lizards, spiders and more!

 Santa Cruz's Chaminade Resort is home to this year's party on Saturday 28th starting at 5 pm and ending at 8:30 pm.
 Get to taste great local brews, eat some great brats, listen and dance to great blues music and get in some boos as you celebrate this Halloween.
 This event includes an adult costume festival.

 Head over to SOMA Village in Rohnert Park for two terrifying Halloween Haunted Houses.
 Both haunted houses are under one roof!

 Lil Horrus's Fun House will take you on a thrilling, yet scary journey.
 If you haven't gotten your fill of scary experiences, then head over to Doc Horrortorium's adventure down Route 666.

 Both are open most days between October 11 and October 31.